 The impact of heat stress can be reflected in reduced feed consumption, a drop in egg production, poor eggshell quality, slower growth and development, reduced fertility in males, and a lower hatchability rate.
 It can also increase cannibalism, mortality, and immunosuppression.

-Sources of heat for poultry can be from the ceiling, sidewalls, light sources, and the birds.
+Sources of heat for poultry can be through the ceiling, sidewalls, light sources, and the birds.

 Strategies for Mitigating Heat Stress

-Heat Stress can be mitigated via feeding and environmental strategies.
+Heat Stress can be mitigated via Nutritional and environmental strategies.

-Supplements such as Vitamin C can reduce negative consequences related to the rise in plasma corticosterone.
-Probiotics aid in the establishment of healthy gut bacteria, such as lactobacillus can prevent harmful bacteria from entering the body.
+Adding supplements such as Vitamin C can reduce the negative consequences related to the rise in plasma corticosterone.
+The use of Probiotics aids in the establishment of healthy gut bacteria such as lactobacillus and can prevent harmful bacteria from entering the body.
 Phytogenic feed additives are beneficial as they possess anti-inflammatory properties.

-Water Management – Clean water must be available always.
+Good water management – Providing cool, clean water at all times is key.
 Adding ice blocks can be beneficial to the chickens.

 Environmental Strategies

 Avoid direct sunlight on the birds.
-Planting trees around can improve air speed and increase convective heat loss.
+Planting trees around the pen house can improve air speed and increase convective heat loss.

 At Livestock Feeds Plc., we ensure you get the right feed to maintain a healthy flock.